-In the poultry-rich Delmarva region, for instance, loss data reviewed from 2012 to 2014 show a direct correlation between the age of a poultry building and the potential for a total loss fire.
-Data for this region – which includes part of Delaware, Maryland and Virginia – show that fire was the cause of loss in 75% of cases for poultry buildings 20 years old or older, and in 25% of cases for buildings 10 to 15 years old.
+In the poultry-rich Delmarva region, for instance, loss data shows a direct correlation between the age of a poultry building and the potential for a total loss fire.
+Data for this region — which includes part of Delaware, Maryland and Virginia — show that fire was the cause of loss in 75% of cases for poultry buildings 20 years old or older, and in 25% of cases for buildings 10 to 15 years old.

 Although the cause of a fire is often documented as "unknown," data show that the primary drivers for total-loss fires for poultry houses are a condition of the electrical or heating/gas systems.

 In the Delmarva region, electrical fires have been the #1 cause of poultry building fire losses.
 Here are some questions that may help you reduce fire losses.

 - Once the electrical system reaches 15 years of use, have your electrical system inspected annually by a qualified electrician.
 Make any updates or recommended repairs.